zl3311/BItools/README.md

 * Tunable forecast.
 * Available in R and Python.

 Now, where does Facebook Prophet stand?
-I played with the package in Python through a Coursera project (as [here](/Prophet/)), where I forecasted the time series of Avacado price, and my feeling is mixed.
+After playing with the package in Python through a Coursera project (as [here](/Prophet/)), where I forecasted the time series of Avacado price, my feeling is mixed.
 What I like about Prophet is that it is scalable in optimization thus faster in implementation.
 Also, external information, like holidays, can be manually incorporated into the models, which adds flexibility to model.
 There are many blogs comparing classic time series models with it, and results are dataset-dependent.
 While I reserve my attitude about its capability, I really think that Facebook DS team should re-design the API of the package.
 For example, you have to priorly create the container of the null output dataframe explicitly and call the fitted model that creates the prediction.
 Seriously, Facebook?
 I have never seen any time series package with such user-unfriendly design! :-1:

-Overall, I tend to believe that the performances of these recent time series models (Prophet and also DeepAR from Amazon) are somewhere between the two extreme categories as I mentioned above.
+Anyway, I tend to believe that the performances of these recent time series models (Prophet and also DeepAR from Amazon) are somewhere between the two extreme categories as I mentioned above.
 It's good to see that there are recent progresses from these big techs, but I look forward to seeing them create something more general and powerful in the future.

 ---